Berks County man arrested in accidental shooting death of his friend, a Dunmore man

 When police arrived, Sitar was bleeding profusely in an upstairs bedroom.

-As Sitar lapsed in and out of consciousness, Capt.
-Richard Barth asked him who shot him.
+As Sitar lapsed in and out of consciousness, Officer Anthony Cali asked him who shot him.

 Sitar replied, "Luigi."